DavidSM64/Diddy-Kong-Racing/README.md

 What should be focused on.

-* Determine and integrate the compiler used for the game.
-* Determine all of the assets used, instead of just having unknown `.bin` files.
+* Decompiling the asm files into matching c files.
+* Split the asm files into smaller ones.
+This has been partially done, but nowhere near complete.

 ### Minor

 What can be done, but not essential.

-* Split the asm files into smaller ones.
-This has been partially done, but nowhere near complete.
+* Create file formats for all the assets files, instead of just having .bin files.
+* Figuring out the unknown .bin files within the /assets/bin/ directory.

 ### Future